Edoardo-B-Leiva/Edoardo-B-Leiva/README.md

 - Computer hardware
 - Networking
 #### Personal
-- Retro gaming
+- Retro games
 - Indie games
-- IBM and first Lenovo Thinkpads (Owning a Thinkpad X230 with openSUSE Tumbleweed running on it)
+- Thinkpads (Owning a Thinkpad X230 with openSUSE Tumbleweed running on it)
 - Linux
 - Hardware hoarding
 - PC Gaming and modding
 - Console Modding and Homebrew software (**NOT TO BE CONFUSED WITH PIRACY**)
-- Learning languages (Thinking about learning *German, Japanese, Korean*, and improve further my English)
+- Learning new languages